 Torts in Corporate Law: Do Corporations Have a Fiduciary Duty to Commit Torts? in M.N.
 Bhavani (ed.)
 Tortious Liability Emerging Trends (Hyderabad: Icfai University Press 2008).

-Utah's Constitution: Distinctively Undistinctive (with Chief Justice Christine Durham and Kathy Wyer), in (eds.), The Constitutionalism of American States (University of Missouri Press, forthcoming 2006).
+Utah's Constitution: Distinctively Undistinctive (with Chief Justice Christine Durham and Kathy Wyer), in (eds.), The Constitutionalism of American States (University of Missouri Press 2006).
 HTML (web) or printable (pdf/adobe) version.

-Team Spirit: Doing Bad Things in the Cause of Good, in (ed.), The Ranges of Evil: Multidisciplinary Studies in Human Wickedness 5-16 (Interdisciplinary Press, 2006).
+Team Spirit: Doing Bad Things in the Cause of Good, in (ed.), The Range of Evil: Multidisciplinary Studies in Human Wickedness 5-16 (Interdisciplinary Press, 2006).
 HTML (web) or printable (pdf/adobe) version.

 Monumental Fragility, in (ed.), A Gift To Be Simple (2001).